oracle/python-oracledb/doc/src/user_guide/installation.rst

   or "Basic Light" package for your operating system architecture.

-- Alternatively, use the client libraries already available in a locally installed database such as the free `Oracle Database Free
+- Alternatively, use the client libraries already available in a locally installed database such as the free `Oracle AI Database Free
   <https://www.oracle.com/database/free/>`__ release.

 To use python-oracledb in Thick mode you must call